Hero surfer saves three at Waikato beach during lunch break

 After they made it back to shore they thanked him for his heroics.

+"I told James what he had done was amazing, he saved three lives.
+I asked to get his photo but he didn't want any fuss made.
+He was a very modest guy," Bowmar said.

+"I was pretty useless but James was the man.
+He was just fantastic and very modest.
+He did a great job and deserves the recognition."

-After the dramatic rescue he went back to work like any other day.
+After the dramatic rescue James Gray went back to work like any other day.

 At work, Gray went into a panic thinking one of the three may have drowned later with all of the water they had taken on.